kaidaniel/uom_data/README.md

 For example:

-- a credit card is a product.
+- A credit card is a product.
-- an overdraft is a product.
+- An overdraft is a product.

 ## T1 has-many T2